CodeWringer/ambersteel/documents/en/ruleset/rules.md

   b) If your levels have to go up, add one to each value. **But** don't adjust 6s.
 If there are less than 2 6s, a 5 may be raised to a 6, otherwise, don't adjust 5s.

-6. Lastly, any remaining 1s have to be turned into 2s.
-If this raises the total to be greater than 42, repeat, starting from step 4.
+6. Lastly, any remaining 1s have to be turned into 2s, then repeat from step 4.

 > Player *B.* prefers the semi-random assignment method.
 Thus, they roll 11 **D6** with the following results: 1, 6, 4, 5, 5, 4, 5, 3, 6, 3, 6
 >